 - 1. The employee is presumed to be innocent until the allegations are found proven; - 2.
 No decision will be made until all reasonable enquiries have been made; - 3.
 The employee is informed of all allegations made against them and may be informed of the identity of the complainant; - 4.
 The employee has the right to respond to allegations and to be provided with adequate time in which to respond; - 5.
 The employee is informed of all possible outcomes and/or potential disciplinary processes that may result; - 6.
-The employee (and any other participants) are given the opportunity to have a support person of their choice, providing that person is not a person who may be interviewed as part of the investigation; - 7.
-Confidentiality is maintained by all participants; - 8.
+The employee (and any other participants) are given the opportunity to have a support person of their choice, providing that person is not a person who may be interviewed as part of the investigation or is otherwise conflicted; - 7.
+Confidentiality is maintained by all participants to the extent that is reasonably practicable; - 8.
 All proceedings are carried out fairly and without bias; and - 9.
 The employee is treated respectfully and supported throughout the process.